 In a report from the National Academy of Science, Engineering and Medicine, it was noted that the current CSA system used inconsistent assessments, didn’t always account for fault in crashes, used measures that were independent to specific states, and was not predictive of a carrier’s future risk.

 As a result, the panel recommended a new, “more statistically principled approach” based on item response theory (IRT), which has been used in analyzing SAT tests, hospital rankings, and other large-scale statistical analysis.

 In July of 2018, the FMCSA released a new plan for the CSA program, based on an IRT model.
 The details of the plan have not been released to the public, but SambaSafety’s own executive VP and GM of Transportation, Steve Bryan, has been sitting in on every meeting of the NAS panel as it develops its recommendations.

 The main takeaway lesson has been that predicting future crashes is nearly impossible.
 “The existing CSA program is about predicting crash risk,” Bryan said.
 “None of us believe that ever worked.
 It does a terrible job.
 In some of the BASICs, some are not only not positively correlated, they’re negatively correlated, specifically the drug and alcohol BASIC — to where if you followed that logic, you should drink and smoke dope and get behind the wheel of a truck.”

 Instead, the research indicates, carriers should focus on a culture of safe driving.
 Carriers will be analyzed based on patterns of unsafe behavior, rather than the much-maligned severity weight system that ranked carriers based on comparisons to their peers and recency of offenses.

-It was an honor to host and continue the conversation with Senator Gardner.
+It was an honor to host and continue the conversation about transportation safety with Senator Gardner.
 Not only was the conversation productive with regard to policy, but also a welcome opportunity to showcase our talent, our products, and our team.